-- A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided no offense has been committed by the team scoring the goal. - If playing with 2 flags in each goal to mark 2 goal scoring areas, the ball must pass between the flag and the goal post and be under 5' in height.
-Goals may not be scored directly from a kick-off. - A goal can only be scored by the attacking team when they are on their attacking half of the field. - Goals will not be allowed if the ball is struck directly from the defending half of the field, unless it is an own goal scored by the defending team into their own goal. - The team scoring the greater number of goals is the winner.
+- A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided no offense has been committed by the team scoring the goal. - If playing with 2 flags in each goal to mark 2 goal scoring areas, the ball must pass between the flag and the goal post. - Goals may not be scored directly from a kick-off. - Goals will not be allowed if the ball is struck directly from the defending half of the field, unless it is an own goal scored by the defending team into their own goal. - The team scoring the greater number of goals is the winner.
 If both teams score no goals or an equal number of goals the match is drawn. - Score is not kept for club games unless it is decided prior to the game that score will be kept.